 And one day he finds poor little Fluffy the sheep to tell it to, –all of it.

 Re-usable year after year for ages 5 to 15 in Sunday School, fellowship group, or home.
-Fluffy CD is the program you keep on using every year.
+Fluffy CD is the program you use every year.
 A typical lesson plan with Fluffy would include just one or two of the six different areas.
 There’s plenty to stop and discuss.

 The Fluffy Storyline…

-- God appears as a lightning bolt-filled cloud bursting with things to say.
+- God appears as an OT-style cloud with lightning bolts who’s bursting with things to say.

 - God explains A LOT to Fluffy (in a country accent no less).

-- God presents Fluffy with animations and interactive information they can choose from.
+- God presents Fluffy with animations and interactive information to choose from.